acerwebai/VangoghCrazyWorld/Android/README.md

 The APK file will be generated on the folder /xxx/xxx

+## Get the APK file

-## Copy the APK file into your working folder on chromebook device. ex. /Download
+Copy the APK file into your working folder on chromebook device. ex. /Download

+## Install your APK

-## Double click the APK file, then the install process will be executed, after the process completed, your APK will be shown on the APP list of chromebook.
+Double click the APK file, then the install process will be executed, after the process completed, your APK will be shown on the APP list of chromebook.

+## Launch your APK

-## Launch this APK on your chromebook APP list.
+Launch this APK on your chromebook APP list.

+## Enjoy it!

-## You will see the AP is executed as the web site shown.
+You will see the AP is executed as the web site shown.